eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/page_adoption-view.md

   - Digital Twin Batch
   - Digital Twin Vehicle
 - Build up the basic chain
-  - Aspect model "SerialPartTypization"
+  - Aspect model "SerialPart"
   - Aspect model "AssemblyPartRelation"
   - Aspect model "Batch"
   - Aspect model "JustInSequencePart"

 ### AsBuilt Aspect Models

-#### 1. SerialPartTypization
+#### 1. SerialPart

 A serialized part is an instantiation of a (design-) part, where the particular instantiation can be uniquely identified by means of a serial numbers or a similar identifier (e.g. VAN) or a combination of multiple identifiers (e.g. combination of manufacturer, date and number)

-Github Link to semantic data model: [https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.serial_part_typization/1.1.1](https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.serial_part_typization/1.1.1)
+Github Link to semantic data model: [https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.serial_part/1.0.0](https://github.com/eclipse-tractusx/sldt-semantic-models/tree/main/io.catenax.serial_part/1.0.0)

 #### 2. AssemblyPartRelationship